ices-taf/doc/rules.md

 # TAF Rules and Recommendations

 As a general framework, TAF allows a wide variety of analyses to run on the TAF server.
-Only a few rules and recommendations have been developed, to establish a workflow that allows anyone to reproduce and review (read and understand) the analysis.
+At the same, some level of uniformity is useful.
+A few rules and recommendations have been developed for TAF, to establish a workflow that allows anyone to run and review (read and understand) the analysis.

 Breaking a rule results in an **error**.
 The TAF server will not run the analysis until such an issue is improved.